 In addition to my studies of material culture shape, I use machine learning and artificial intelligence methods to aid in predicting where archaeological sites may occur, helping land managers and researchers to make informed decisions regarding current and future ground disturbing and prospection projects.
 These research domains provide novel insights into prehistoric site selection choices and the morphological changes to human toolkits that accompany site selection choice during the transition from a mobile hunter-gatherer economy to one of increasing sedentism associated with horticulturalist and agriculturalist populations.

-Funding for much of my work comes from the National Center for Preservation Technology and Training, National Park Service, US Forest Service, 21st Century Service Corps, Caddo Nation of Oklahoma, Texas Academy of Science, Texas Archeological Society, Council of Texas Archeologists, Texas Historical Commission, Center for Regional Heritage Research, and a variety of cultural resource management (CRM) firms.
+I work as a research associate in the Center for Regional Heritage Research at Stephen F. Austin State University.
+Funding for my research comes from the National Center for Preservation Technology and Training, National Park Service, United States Forest Service, 21st Century Service Corps, Caddo Nation of Oklahoma, Texas Academy of Science, Texas Archeological Society, Council of Texas Archeologists, Texas Historical Commission, and a variety of cultural resource management (CRM) firms.

 In addition to work and play, I enjoy traveling the world with my girls.
 There is something sacred about sharing a moment in time with another person, and we really enjoy making new memories together.
 Add to that the fun of being married to my best friend, along with some exceptionally goofy friends and gifted colleagues, and it is not difficult to feel like the luckiest guy on the planet.